 Many people settle for a programme and nothing more.
 I have huge storage boxes crammed with programmes, and in defiance of the naysayers who opined ‘why bother?
 You won’t look at them again’, every so often, I sit down and flip through a few of them, enjoying looking at the show-stopping moments captured in the pages.

-Cast albums are kept in the car, and as mentioned in previous posts, they are unfailingly great at making long drives bearable and helping me to entertain the people around me while I tunelessly belt out my special rendition of ‘Someday’ from ‘Memphis’.
+Cast albums are kept in the car, and as mentioned in previous posts, they are unfailingly great at making long drives bearable while I tunelessly belt out my special rendition of ‘Someday’ from ‘Memphis’.
 Likewise, a cast album can lead to a great sing-along with friends on any given road trip- and who would ever pass up that kind of opportunity?

 I use various tote bags for work, the current one being from the recent West End production of ‘Funny Girl’; it’s nice to carry around a momento from a great night out rather than grabbing the local supermarket’s latest bag for life.
-Although tote bags are fine for a while, you never use a tote bag as much as you think you will, especially if you keep getting a new one after each show you see!
 I have no more space or need for tote bags, but if I see a show I love and there is no mug available, I’ll settle for a tote bag rather than nothing (ahem, Kneehigh, I’m looking at you- no Kneehigh mug?
 Really?!)
 I do still pick up the odd magnet, but to be honest, I’m running out of space, and at some point I’ll have to adopt a more grown-up looking kitchen…

 Note: this post was originally written for OnStage Blog, and the original can be found here.